 *** SIDE BENEFIT*** You will get more in touch with your body and realize you don’t need to be munching and snacking all day!

 Step 3: Roll with it – make it a game, Life should truly be laughed at and don’t take yourself so seriously, just flow with it.
 Bring that childlike wonder back into your life.
-Over the 7 days – don’t repeat the same things that you are grateful for, it needs to be real and different every time (trust me, you might think you’ll run out of things to be grateful for… I promise you, you will not!)
+Don’t repeat the same things that you are grateful for, it needs to be real and different every time (trust me, you might think you’ll run out of things to be grateful for… I promise you, you will not!)
 Actually you will be amazed at how many things there are to be grateful for.